 To help manage the psychological symptoms you experience you may want to consider seeing a therapist for talking treatment.
 Cognitive behavioural therapy (CBT) has shown to be effective for some people with PMDD in managing their symptoms.

-Your doctor may refer you to Improving Access to Psychological Therapies (IAPT), an NHS programme which provides talking therapy for various mental health problems, such as anxiety and depression.
-However, IAPT is not available in all areas and the waiting lists can be long.
-You can find out whether services are available near you through the IAPT website.
+Your doctor may refer you to an NHS talking therapies service (previously known as IAPT).
+These services treat various mental health problems, such as anxiety and depression.
+However, they aren't available in all areas and the waiting lists can be long.
+You can find out whether services are available near you through the NHS talking therapies webpage.
 In some cases you might be able to self-refer to see a therapist.

 Your doctor may suggest you take painkillers or anti-inflammatory drugs (for example ibuprofen) to help you manage the physical symptoms of PMDD such as headaches, joint and muscle pains.

 Although you may be able to get these without a prescription from your doctor, it's a good idea to discuss it with your doctor or pharmacist first to make sure that they're suitable for you.